Magical Explorer: Manga

 A manga adaptation, illustrated by Yukari Higa, began serialization on Kadokawa Shoten's Young Ace Up manga website on August 20, 2020.
 The series went on hiatus in June 2021 due to Higa's health.
-As of March 2024, the series' individual chapters have been collected into two tankōbon volumes.
+As of January 2026, the series' individual chapters have been collected into three tankōbon volumes.

 Yen Press is also publishing the manga adaptation in English.